Art at Cedar Point Biological Station

 Situated near Ogallala, Nebraska, the UNL Cedar Point Biological Station has housing, dining facilities, a library, classrooms, research labs, WiFi, over 900 acres of UNL owned prairie, redcedar filled canyons, and a friendly inviting atmosphere.

-Summer 2016 is the third year of the Art at Cedar Point program.
-The program has 2 components, an undergraduate studio art course, and an artist in residence program for arts/creative writing faculty at Nebraska universities and colleges, and current Nebraska MFA students.
+Summer 2017 is the fourth year of the Art at Cedar Point program.
+The program has 2 components, a studio art course, and an artist in residence program for arts/creative writing faculty at Nebraska universities and colleges, and current Nebraska MFA students.

 For additional information about Cedar Point Biological Station, visit http://cedarpoint.unl.edu.